 The policy will provide direction on the cost of registration to NL CFPC organized CME to CME Committee members.

-The CME committee shall be made of not more than 3 members in total, 1 of whom shall be the President-Elect/Past-President.
 With the Chapter Administrator, this committee is responsible for organizing CME and is often expected to attend to ensure the event runs smoothly.
 Therefore, any CME committee member is entitled to free registration fees for any CME event which they have participated in organizing.